Gaucher disease treatment

-There is currently no cure for Gaucher, but different therapies are available which may help treat many of the major symptoms.1
+There is currently no cure for Gaucher disease, but different therapies are available which may help treat many of the major symptoms.1

-SRT was first approved for treatment of Gaucher disease in 2002.5 It is designed to work by reducing the amount of fatty molecules (cerebrosides) in the body, so the enzyme has less work to do.
+SRT was first approved for treatment of Gaucher disease in 2002.5 It is designed to work by reducing the amount of glucocerebroside in the body, so the enzyme has less work to do.
 SRT can be used to treat adults with Gaucher disease.5,6

-Patients with Gaucher disease may also be given medicines that help manage their symptoms (e.g. pain killers).2 These do not treat Gaucher disease itself but may help reduce the impact it has on the body.2
+Patients with Gaucher disease may also be given medicines that help manage their symptoms (e.g. pain killers).1 These do not treat Gaucher disease itself but may help reduce the impact it has on the body.1

 The information on this website is intended only to provide knowledge of Gaucher disease health topics.
 This information should not be used in place of advice from your GP or other healthcare professional.
 If in doubt please contact your doctor for advice.

 Focusonfabry.com is intended for an International and US audience and has been produced by Shire.
 The website has been developed in accordance with industry and legal standards to provide information for the general public about Hunter Syndrome health topics.
 Shire makes every reasonable effort to include accurate and current information.
 However, the information provided on the website is not exhaustive.